ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 What is the ATA Enneagram?

-The ATA Enneagram, short for Awareness to Action Enneagram — is a behavioural framework developed by Mario Sikora and María José Munita for use in professional settings.
-It is a school of Enneagram work, developed specifically for use in organisations and grounded in cognitive science, evolutionary psychology, and over two decades of practical work with leaders globally.
+The ATA Enneagram, short for Awareness to Action Enneagram, is a motivational framework developed by Mario Sikora and María José Munita for use in professional settings.
+It is a school of Enneagram work, developed specifically for use in organizations and grounded in cognitive science, evolutionary psychology, and over two decades of practical work with leaders globally.

 Three things make it different.

-Second, it works with two dimensions in parallel — the Three Instinctual Biases (Preserving, Navigating, Transmitting) and the nine Strategies.
-Most other Enneagram approaches focus mainly on the nine — thus the ennea — and treat the biases as a secondary subtype.
+Second, it works with two dimensions in parallel: the Three Instinctual Biases (Preserving, Navigating, Transmitting) and the nine Strategies.
+The Biases describe what a leader values and prioritizes.
+The Strategies describe how they go about satisfying those values.
+Most other Enneagram approaches focus mainly on the nine, thus the ennea, and treat the biases as a secondary subtype.
 ATA gives both equal weight, producing 27 distinct combinations and a much more precise read on how a leader actually shows up.
-In leadership work, the biases are often introduced first — three patterns are quicker to recognise than nine, and two leaders with the same Strategy can lead very differently when their Instinctual Bias differs.
-In LTC, the Bias often explains team dynamics the Strategy alone cannot.
+In leadership work, the biases are often introduced first.
+Three patterns are quicker to recognize than nine, and two leaders with the same Strategy can lead very differently when their biases differ.
+In LTC, the Bias often explains team dynamics better than the Strategy alone can.

-Third, it is diagnostic before it is developmental.
+Third, it is descriptive, not prescriptive.
+ATA does not tell a leader what they should do.
+It describes what is there: what the leader is trying to satisfy when they reach for their habitual pattern, particularly under pressure, and how that motivation shapes their attention, decisions, and behaviour.
+From that description, the leader and the practitioner can decide together what to work on.
+This is why the work is sequenced diagnostic-first.
 ATA practitioners do not start with action plans.
-They start with evidence: how is this leader actually responding to pressure, what is the cost of that pattern to the team, and what would shift it?
-The work then moves through the cycle the framework is named for — awareness, authenticity, action — in that order, not the reverse.
+They start with evidence: what is this leader trying to feel, how is that organising their behaviour under pressure, what is the cost of that pattern to the team, and what would shift it?
+The work then moves through the cycle the framework is named for: awareness, authenticity, action, in that order, not the reverse.

 For an Administrator who needs to make staffing, development, and performance decisions on the basis of who is actually on the team, the ATA frame is the one that produces usable data.
 The output is not "your Director of Care is a Type One."
-The output is a clear, evidence-backed account of how that leader manages tension, what their stress pattern looks like in practice, and where the team is silently paying for it.
+The output is a clear, evidence-backed account of what that leader is trying to satisfy when pressure rises, what their stress pattern looks like in practice, and where the team is silently paying for it.

 Why ATA works in Long-Term Care specifically